hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p2/spreadsheets/functions.md

 Paramaters:

 - `range`
-    - is called a cell reference.
+    - range to calculate average of.
     - eg: `c1:c9`
 - `[range2]`
     - other ranges to calculate average of